 Hanseatic Inspiration is fitted with modern environmental-friendly technologies and equipment.
-The vessel's hull shape is optimised to reduce fuel consumption and the overall bunker consumption.
-The ship has SCR catalytic converter, reducing NOx emissions by nearly 95%.
-The ship's propulsion features a PROMAS rudder with specially-designed propeller that helps reducing fuel consumption and lowers emissions.
-A special polar equipment are the ice detectors - thermal imaging technology with infrared cameras.
+Vessel's hull shape is optimized to reduce fuel consumption and the overall bunker consumption.
+The ship has an SCR catalytic converter, reducing NOx emissions by nearly 95%.
+The ship's propulsion features a PROMAS rudder with a specially-designed propeller that helps reducing fuel consumption and lowers emissions.
+Special polar equipment is the ice detectors - thermal imaging technology with infrared cameras.
 Cold ironing (shore-to-ship power capabilities) are also available.

 Cruise itinerary program